Accelerate Youth is designed to give vulnerable youth real world experiences and to teach them practical life lessons

 These lessons are designed and taught by our Enactus volunteers, and runs at all three locations every week.
 We give the students hands on experience and advice to situations they encounter in their daily lives.

 These lessons are designed to meet the needs of the students and put more emphasis on what is important to each student.
 The smaller class sizes allow the volunteers to give individual attention to the students and develop connections based off trust and reliability.

 Students who participate in Accelerate Youth are able to receive high school credits that get them one step closer to finishing school!
-Accelerate Youth has positively impacted over 40 students and has encouraged several students to pursue their dream careers by attending post-secondary education.
+In it's successful three years, Accelerate Youth has positively impacted over 100 students and has encouraged several students to pursue their dream careers by attending post-secondary education or using their mentor relationships to find jobs that they are passionate about.

 Silver Surfers is a student run social enterprise which focuses on giving seniors the ability to connect and communicate with loved ones and family using smart technology.